castorm/kafka-connect-http/README.md

 >     *   `com.github.castorm.kafka.connect.http.record.OffsetTimestampRecordFilterFactory`
 >     *   `com.github.castorm.kafka.connect.http.record.PassthroughRecordFilterFactory`

-#### Filtering out SourceRecord with OffsetTimestampFilterFactory
+#### Filtering out SourceRecord with OffsetTimestampRecordFilterFactory

-De-duplicates based on `Offset`'s timestamp, filtering out records already processed.
+De-duplicates based on `Offset`'s timestamp, filtering out records with earlier or the same timestamp.
 Useful when timestamp is used to filter the HTTP resource, but the filter does not have full timestamp precision.
 Assumptions:
 *   Records are ordered by timestamp
 *   No two records can contain the same timestamp (to whatever precision the HTTP resource uses)

-If the latter assumption cannot be satisfied, check `OffsetFilterFactory` to try and avoid data loss.
+If the latter assumption cannot be satisfied, check `OffsetRecordFilterFactory` to try and prevents data loss.

-#### Filtering out SourceRecord with OffsetFilterFactory
+#### Filtering out SourceRecord with OffsetRecordFilterFactory

-De-duplicates based on full `Offset`
+De-duplicates based on `Offset`'s timestamp, key and any other custom property present in the `Offset`, filtering out records with earlier timestamps, or when in the same timestamp, only those up to the last seen `Offset` properties.
-Useful when timestamp alone is not unique but together with other properties is.
+Useful when timestamp alone is not unique but together with some other `Offset` property is.
 Assumptions:
-*   Records are ordered by timestamp and a property or set of properties that uniquely identify records
+*   Records are ordered by timestamp
+*   There is an `Offset` property that uniquely identify records (e.g. key)
+*   There won't be new items preceding already seen ones

 ---
 <a name="throttler"/>